top of page

 Idaho Cooperative Fish and Wildlife Research Unit

 The Cooperative Wildlife Research Unit Program began in 1935, when five Wildlife Units were established at land grant universities.
 At the present time, there are 41 Cooperative Research Units.
 The Idaho Cooperative Wildlife Research Unit was established at the University of Idaho on September 20, 1947, and the Idaho Cooperative Fishery Research Unit was established in 1963.
 The two Units were combined into the Idaho Cooperative Fish and Wildlife Research Unit in 1985.
-The Unit is housed in the Department of Fish and Wildlife Resources in the College of Natural Resources.
+The Unit is housed in the Department of Fish and Wildlife Sciences in the College of Natural Resources.
 The Unit is staffed, supported, and coordinated by the U.S. Geological Survey, Idaho Department of Fish and Game, University of Idaho, Wildlife Management Institute and the U.S. Fish and Wildlife Service.

 Through a creative partnership of Federal and State governments, universities, and the private sector, a unique avenue exists for conducting research that addresses complex environmental issues across virtually every North American ecological community.
 The Cooperative Research Unit works toward three goals: